Mortgage insurance is a monthly pain in the budget. But it can make buying your first home possible. Here’s how it works.Full article

 Can PMI be paid off early?

 Yes!
 Make extra payments on principal.
 We’re big on making extra payments on principal, above and beyond your regular monthly payment.
-You build equity faster, pay off your loan earlier, pay less interest over the life of the loan, and get rid of the extra expense of PMI sooner.
-The bottom line can be seriously motivating, so we encourage you to spend a few minutes playing with this additional-payment calculator.
+You build equity faster, pay off your loan earlier, potentially save tens of thousands of dollars on interest, and get rid of the extra expense of PMI sooner.
+The bottom line can be seriously motivating.
+Check out the math here.

 Increase the value of your home.
 If you make significant improvements to your home, you might increase the value enough to reach 20 percent equity sooner.
 You’ll have to pay for an appraisal to prove the increased value, but unless you’re already close to 20 percent, it’s very likely to be worth it.